-The Erratum to this article has been published in Genome Medicine 2014 6:53
+An Erratum to this article was published on 26 July 2014

 Mucinous neoplasms of the appendix (MNA) are rare tumors which may progress from benign to malignant disease with an aggressive biological behavior.
 MNA is often diagnosed after metastasis to the peritoneal surfaces resulting in mucinous carcinomatosis peritonei (MCP).
 Genetic alterations in MNA are poorly characterized due to its low incidence, the hypo-cellularity of MCPs, and a lack of relevant pre-clinical models.
 As such, application of targeted therapies to this disease is limited to those developed for colorectal cancer and not based on molecular rationale.